top of page

 Knowing which idea is best is difficult, particularly when you have a long list of good ideas.
 You want to find the vital few from the compelling many.
 For each idea, write a summary of the idea and its expected impact.
 You will need this context when scoring or reviewing ideas.

-Use a Product Canvas to document your assumptions for each new idea, problem to solve, or market to serve.
+Use a Product Brief to document your assumptions for each new idea, problem to solve, or market to serve.

 If you have ten or more ideas, triage the list to limit the number of ideas you must define and score.
 After all, you cannot do everything; you must choose the vital few.
 While there are many ways to score ideas, many leadership teams prefer the IDEAS method.
 Rank your product ideas on these aspects: